Deloitte's Peter Mikka Discusses Healthtech Investment Trends Report - ExBulletin

 ——

+Kelly Redding is an Audit and Assurance Partner of Deloitte & Touche LLP.
+She is based in the company’s Houston office.

-Peter Micca is an audit and assurance partner and national medical technology leader at Deloitte & Touche LLP, a business consulting firm with offices in Houston.
+Peter Micca is an Audit and Assurance Partner at Deloitte & Touche LLP and a National Medical Technology Leader.
+He is based in New York.

 |